turbulem/ios-guidelines/BEST_PRACTICIES.md

 **Given** section may be omitted if there are no specific preconditions.

-Comments are necessary if test case is too large.
+Comments that separate sections are necessary if test case is too large.
 In other cases they may be omitted.

 Sources:
 * https://martinfowler.com/bliki/GivenWhenThen.html